paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-019-telecommunications-trade.md

 ## § 3103.
 Investigation of foreign telecommunications trade barriers
 **(a) In general** The Trade Representative shall conduct an investigation to identify priority foreign countries.
 Such investigation shall be concluded by no later than the date that is 5 months after August 23, 1988.

-**(b) Factors to be taken into account** In identifying priority foreign countries under subsection (a) of this section, the Trade Representative shall take into account, among other relevant factors—
+**(b) Factors to be taken into account** In identifying priority foreign countries under subsection (a), the Trade Representative shall take into account, among other relevant factors—

 (1) the nature and significance of the acts, policies, and practices that deny mutually advantageous market opportunities to telecommunications products and services of United States firms;